MuktiCommunity/MuktiCommunity.github.io/blog.md

 title: Blog
 nav: true
 footer: true
-description: This is the Awesome Jekyll Theme blog section.
+description: Welcome to the blog section where our members write articles about various technologies, projects and their takes on recent trends in the tech world
 ---